 Many people think that clicker training is bribery because you're giving your dog a treat, it's a bribe.
 No, it's not, bribery is using a treat to have your dog obey you.
 We use the treat as a positive reinforcement to increase the likelihood of the behavior.

 - Easy to use

 - Requires practise

-Since clicker training works using positive reinforcement to reward your dog’s behavior.
-It’s a really simple process.
+Since clicker training works using positive reinforcement to reward your dog's behavior.
+It's a straightforward process.

-You might get confused at first and thought charging the clicker meant like charging your phone or something
+You might get confused at first and thought to charge the clicker meant like charging your phone or something.

 Nope, charging the clicker means before starting the training you're warming up your dog to the clicker by telling him that you like his behavior with a click and he's getting a reward for it.

 Find a quiet room and sit with your dog, remember to have some delicious treats with you.
-Press the clicker and give your dog a treat afterwards.
-Some clickers can be loud, so try to muffle the sound of the clicker if it's your dog’s first time.
+Press the clicker and give your dog a treat afterward.
+Some clickers can be loud, so try to muffle the sound of the clicker if it is your dog's first time.